Afrotropical realm: Deforestation

-Tropical rainforests are distributed across West African countries.
-However, it is becoming clear that the area is experiencing a high rate of deforestation.
-The term deforestation refers to the complete obstruction of forest canopy cover for means of agriculture, plantations, cattle-ranching, and other non-forest fields.
-Other observed changes in these forests are forest disintegration (changing the spatial continuity and creating a mosaic of forest blocks and other land cover types), and selective logging of woody species for profitable purposes that affects the forest subfloor and the biodiversity.

-Several conservation and development demographic settings indicate that maximum loss of rain forests has occurred in countries with higher population growth.
-Lack of dependable data and survey information in some countries has made the account of change in areas of unbroken forest and/or land under use and their relation to economic indicators difficult to ascertain.
-Hence, the amount and rate of deforestation in Africa are less known than other regions of tropics.
+The rate of deforestation in Africa is less known than the rate of other tropical regions.
+A lack of dependable data and survey information in some countries has made change in areas of unbroken forest difficult to ascertain.

-One reason for forest depletion is agriculture of cash crops.
-West African countries depend on cash crop exports.
-Products like gum, copal, rubber, cola nuts, and palm oil are an important source of steady income revenue for the West African countries.
+The cultivation of various cash crops has led to forest depletion.
+West African countries depend on products like gum, copal, rubber, cola nuts, and palm oil as a source of steady income.
 Land use change spoils entire habitats with the forests.
-Converting forests into timber is another cause of deforestation.
+The conversion of forests into timber is another cause of deforestation.
 Over decades, the primary forest product was commercial timber.
-Urbanized countries account for a great percentage of the world's wood consumption, that increased greatly between 1950 and 1980.
+Urbanized countries account for a great percentage of the world's wood consumption, which increased greatly between 1950 and 1980.
 Simultaneously, preservation measures were reinforced to protect European and American forests.
-Economic growth and growing environmental protection in industrialized European countries made request for tropical hardwood to become strong in West Africa.
-In the first half of the 1980s, an annual forest loss of 7200 km2 was note down along the Gulf of Guinea, a figure equivalent to 4-5 per cent of the total remaining rain forest area.
+Economic growth and growing environmental protection in industrialized European countries caused increased demand for tropical hardwood from West Africa.
+In the first half of the 1980s, an annual forest loss of 7200 km2 was noted down along the Gulf of Guinea, a figure equivalent to 4-5 percent of the total remaining rainforest area.
 By 1985, 72% of West Africa's rainforests had been transformed into fallow lands and an additional 9% had been opened up by timber exploitation.

-Tropical timber became a viable choice to European wood following World War II, as trade with East European countries stop and timber noticeably became sparse in western and southern Europe.
-Despite efforts to promote lesser known timber species use, the market continued to focus on part of the usable timber obtainable.
-West Africa was prone to selective harvesting practices; while conservationists blamed the timber industry and the farmers for felling trees, others believe rain forest destruction is connected to the problem of fuel wood.
+Tropical timber was used in Europe following World War II, as trade with East European countries stopped and timber noticeably became sparse in western and southern Europe.
+Despite efforts to promote lesser-known timber species use, the market continued to focus on part of the usable timber obtainable.
+West Africa was prone to selective harvesting practices; while conservationists blamed the timber industry and the farmers for felling trees, others believe rainforest destruction is connected to the problem of fuel wood.
 The contribution of fuel wood consumption to tree stock decline in Africa is believed to be significant.
 It is generally believed that firewood provides 75% of the energy used in sub-Sahara Africa.
 With the high demand, the consumption of wood for fuel exceeds the renewal of forest cover.

+Other observed changes in these forests are forest disintegration (changing the spatial continuity and creating a mosaic of forest blocks and other land cover types), and selective logging of woody species for profitable purposes that affect the forest subfloor and the biodiversity.